What are prefixes and why are they useful in academia?

 – Provide examples prefixes and word forms

 One aspect of word structure that you shouldn’t ignore while at university is the controlled use of prefixes in your work, whether for a formal presentation or a written essay.
 By developing a conscious understanding of prefixation, you’ll soon be able to quickly and effectively better grow your active vocabulary.
-The following three lessons and associated worksheets have therefore been designed to not only assist you in understanding what prefixation is, but to also help you recognise the different types of prefix which exist as well as to highlight those prefixes which are particularly common in academic contexts.
+The following three chapters and associated worksheets have therefore been designed to not only assist you in understanding what prefixation is, but to also help you recognise the different types of prefix which exist as well as to highlight those prefixes which are particularly common in academic contexts.

 Before we can discuss prefixation specifically however, it’s important to first understand the basics of affixation so that you have a better comprehension of the wider processes at work.
 Affixation is a lexical process in which morphemes (pieces of words) are attached to an existing word to alter its grammar, meaning or class.
 Affixation may occur either in the middle of a word (infixation), at the end of a word (suffixation), or at the beginning of a word (prefixation).
 While suffixes in the English language tend to be inflectional and therefore alter the grammar or class of a word, prefixes are a type of derivational affixation which generally affects a word’s meaning.
 Consider the following examples: